mikecinnamon/MLearning/[ML-19] Example - The MNIST data (2).md

 ## Introduction

 This example uses the **MNIST data** that appeared in the example ML-17.
 There, we compared the accuracies of several tree-based models for classifying handwritten digits.
 Here, we show how to improve the performance of the classic MLP neural network with a **convolutional neural network**.
-We use standard **Keras** procedures to develop these models.
+We use standard **Keras** procedures to develop our models.

 ## Questions